maxmind/GeoIP2-java/README.md

 Finally, if the web service returns a 200 but the body is invalid, the client throws a `GeoIp2Exception`.
 This exception also is the parent exception to the above exceptions.

+## Multi-Threaded Use ##

+This API fully supports use in multi-threaded applications.
+When using the `DatabaseReader` in a multi-threaded application, we suggest creating one object and sharing that among threads.

 ## What data is returned? ##